feddelegrand7/mini007/README.md

 #> [1] 2
 #>
 #> [[3]]$agent_id
-#> [1] "3c8cd6e3-50df-475e-82cd-8c2a4f1eab38"
+#> [1] "6059ac80-4e2b-4cde-b1a0-0a0de7a8f2e8"
 #>
 #> [[3]]$agent_name
 #> [1] "ceo1"
 #>
 #> [[3]]$response
-#> The counterproposal effectively aligns with our company’s need to boost exports
-#> by combining digital marketing, heritage storytelling, and strategic
+#> Your addition of Ouergla heritage storytelling and sustainable farming
-#> partnerships, but to further ensure successful market entry, I suggest adding
+#> practices enriches the digital campaign well, but organizing tasting events in
+#> Germany may incur high costs and logistic complexities that strain our current
-#> targeted collaborations with local German importers and logistics partners to
+#> export budget; instead, I propose leveraging local German partners to host
+#> joint virtual tasting sessions and influencer collaborations to maintain
-#> streamline supply chains and reduce costs over the next two years.
+#> consumer engagement efficiently over the next two years.
 #>
 #>
 #> [[4]]